JonathanMEdwards/subtext10/doc/language.md

 Here the internal write to the `button` interface attempts to write `c`, which is outside the source of the update operation `sub-state`.
 This is a compile-time error.

-> Note that it might be possible to allow escaping writes by holding them pending inside the result of the update, allowing it to be executed later.
-You could say `write sub-state <- new-state` to execute those pending writes.
-This is theoretically interesting but it is not yet clear how useful it would be.
+> Note that it might be possible to allow escaping writes.
+Possibly by holding them pending inside the result of the update, allowing them to be propagated with a later write.
+Or using a lens (maybe called a “jig”) to carry context of writes along.

 Because feedback can’t escape, Subtext is technically a pure functional language.
 I/O is simulated by writing a top-level code block, called a _history_, that starts with the initial definition of the workspace, followed by a sequence of update operations producing modified versions of the workspace reacting to inputs.
 The current state of the workspace is the final result of the history block.
 Now every functional language use some magic trick like this to encode I/O. What is different about Subtext is that the way input is handled offers some of the freedom of naive imperative programming, where you can write through a reference to change some global state, rather than having to pipe, deconstruct, and reconstruct global states throughout the program.
 But unlike naive imperative programming, and some of its emulations in functional languages, you don’t need to worry about carefuly ordering writes (performed deep in code thst may be in hidden from you) so that they do not wipe each other out, or reveal partial intermediate states.
 Subtext restricts the targets of writes and enforces a static ordering on them that avoids these notorious pitfalls.